 Step 3: A pop-up will appear.
 At the top, click on the Bandwidth tab.

 Step 4: Depending on your camera and internet settings, you’ll want to choose a lower resolution for both outgoing video — which is the video feed of yourself that Hangouts is capturing — and incoming video — or the video feed of other participants in a call.
 Selecting a higher bandwidth, like choosing HD quality instead of standard definition (SD) quality, will result in a clearer picture, but if you have a slower connection, you may get dropped frames, stuttering video, or even choppy audio.

 Although choosing a lower video resolution may make your feed appear more pixelated, it could help maintain smoother audio.
 This way, if you have a bad or slow connection, your videoconference attendees will still be able to hear you, even if your video feed is a bit grainy.

-How to use emojis to enhance your chats
+How to use emoji to enhance your chats

-There are also some secret emojis to use in Hangouts, that will add some whimsy to your chats.
+There are also some secret emoji to use in Hangouts, which will add some whimsy to your chats.
 For example, typing in /bikeshed will change the background color of your chat window, and you can continue to type that command in to rotate between Google’s predefined colors at any time in the chat.
 Here are some additional commands you can use.

 Happy: Type /happy to show a happy face.

 Shrug: Type /shruggie to show a shrug emoji.

 Table flip: If you’re filled with anger, type /tableflip to show your rage.